UK to host 'human challenge' trials for COVID-19 vaccines -FT | Health

 "We are working with partners to understand how we might collaborate on the potential development of a COVID-19 vaccine through human challenge studies," a government spokeswoman said.
 "These discussions are part of our work to research ways of treating, limiting and hopefully preventing the virus so we can end the pandemic sooner."

+"There can be no certainty that these discussions will lead to a new contract," it added.
+Imperial College London, cited by the FT as the academic lead on the trials, did not confirm the report.

-"Imperial continues to engage in a wide range of exploratory discussions relating to COVID-19 research, with a variety of partners.
-We have nothing further to report at this stage," a spokeswoman said, asked about the possibility of challenge trials.
-Any trials conducted in the United Kingdom have to be approved by the Medicines and Healthcare products Regulatory Agency (MHRA), the healthcare regulator which looks into safety and protocol.
+"Imperial continues to engage in a wide range of exploratory discussions relating to COVID-19 research, with a variety of partners," a spokeswoman said, asked about the possibility of challenge trials.
+Any trials conducted in the United Kingdom would have to be approved by the Medicines and Healthcare products Regulatory Agency (MHRA), the healthcare regulator which looks into safety and protocol.

 ALSO READ